Louisiana

 Louisiana Insurance Data Security Law (R.S.
 22:2501-2511)

-In 2020, Louisiana enacted the Insurance Data Security Law through Act 283 (House Bill 614).
-This law, effective August 1, 2020, imposes specific cybersecurity requirements on insurance industry licensees.
+In 2020, Louisiana enacted the Insurance Data Security Law through Act 283 (House Bill 614), effective August 1, 2020.
+This law is modeled on the NAIC Insurance Data Security Model Law and imposes specific cybersecurity requirements on insurance industry licensees.

 Information Security Program Requirements

 Every insurance licensee must develop, implement, and maintain a comprehensive written information security program designed to protect the security of nonpublic information.
-The program must include:
+The program must include a risk assessment, management-level oversight, safeguards addressing identified risks, employee training, third-party service provider oversight, and regular program evaluations and updates.

 Cybersecurity Event Notification